christwinn/woocommerce-api-client-java/README.md

 # A fluent client WooCommerce Java Api

-A deceptively simple java interface to the WooCommerce API
+A deceptively simple, yet harnessing the full power, java interface to the WooCommerce API

 The samples shown are the same as [https://woocommerce.github.io/woocommerce-rest-api-docs/](https://woocommerce.github.io/woocommerce-rest-api-docs/) but using this WooCommerce API Java Client